 This helps the candidates to prepare ahead, thereby providing satisfaction to both recruiters and the candidates.

 3. Recruiting people who don’t are fit your Organizational Culture

-Many recruiters focus primarily on hiring those with specific talents, skills, and experience, and more often 'the culture-fit' always remains to be elephant in the room.
-Click To Tweet
+Many recruiters focus primarily on hiring those with specific talents, skills, and experience, and more often ‘the culture-fit always remains to be elephant in the room.

-An organization’s age, pace of growth, leadership style determine and define the organizational culture.
-Mismatch between candidates’ behavioural traits and your Organizational Culture will eventually take a toll on your employee turnover rate.
+An organization’s age, the pace of growth, leadership style determine and define the organizational culture.
+A mismatch between candidates’ behavioral traits and your Organizational Culture will eventually take a toll on your employee turnover rate.